sameer-j/interactiveMapDemo/README.md

 # Interactive Map demo
 This is sample app to demonstrate the plotting of various points on the Map, as well as applying filters to view view specific filtered information.

-The demo app works for a specific CSV file format, serves XRiders to get meaningful information of their rides. https://rinkuk1993.github.io/interactiveMapDemo/
+The demo app works for a specific CSV file format to get meaningful information of rides. https://rinkuk1993.github.io/interactiveMapDemo/

 # How it works